ashokruhela/maven-project/README.md

 # maven-project
 Source code for learning Jenkins by James on Udimy.

-Check out our Latest DevOps PDF book.
+Check out a good documentation at

 https://www.level-up.one/devops-pdf-book